RangamaniLabUCSD/actincme/README.md

  `pip install -e .[all]`

 ## Documentation
 For full package documentation please visit [RangamaniLabUCSD.github.io/actincme](https://RangamaniLabUCSD.github.io/actincme).
+This code was used in the following project: https://www.biorxiv.org/content/10.1101/2021.06.28.450262v2

 ## Development
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to developing the code.